Cats will welcome you! A relaxing island trip to Mushima Island , the southernmost Kasaoka Islands in Okayama

 When talking about Mushima Island, the first thing that comes to mind is the daffodils.
 From mid-January to mid-February, the daffodils carefully planted by the islanders bloom all over the island at once.
 The area around the lighthouse in particular is known as a spectacular spot.

-This year, due to damage caused by wild boars, there may be fewer flowers than usual, but on the day of our visit, cute daffodil buds were peeking out.
+This year, due to damage caused by wild boars, there may be fewer flowers than usual, but on the day we visited, cute daffodil buds were peeking out.

 *The photo shows the daffodils in bloom last year.